Wetland Nature Reserves

 The heart of the reserve, including the pond itself, is owned by the Bermuda National Trust and the surrounding park and farmland is owned by the Bermuda Government.
 There are car parks at the east and west ends of the reserve.

 Location: Lovers Lane, Paget.
-Open free from dawn to dusk.

 This lush 25-acre nature reserve offers a glimpse back in time to pre-settlement Bermuda.
 The peat marsh has remained much the same since before the arrival of the first settlers, covered with a dense cedar and palmetto forest.
 It can be explored via a wheelchair-accessible wooden boardwalk that winds past the pond, mangroves and sawgrass habitat and into the forest itself.